lijahoffman/Fast_Fashion_ETL/README.md

 # Fast Fashion ETL

 ## Summary
 The following is an extension of my contribution to the project [Insights into Cross-Continental Fast Fashion](https://github.com/lijahoffman/fast_fashion).
-The script fast_fashion_etl_now.ipynb

 Specifically, it is a modification of the file Fashion_Lija_Update.ipynb found [here](https://github.com/lijahoffman/fast_fashion/blob/main/Fashion_Lija_Update.ipynb) (which retrieves, analyzes, and visualizes data from the RapidAPI ASOS API and the Kaggle Myntra CSV).

-This project highlights the ETL process by extracting data from API and CSV sources, transforming in Pandas, and loading into pgAdmin using PostgreSQL and SQLAlchemy.
+The following analysis considered the number of inventory items in the Myntra CSV and the number of search results returned using the ASOS API.
+It highlights the ETL process by extracting data from API and CSV sources, transforming in Pandas, and loading into pgAdmin using PostgreSQL and SQLAlchemy.

 ## Extract
 1. The [ASOS API](https://rapidapi.com/apidojo/api/asos2/) was used was used to query the v2/auto-complete endpoint, specifying the country, store, and search term.